 Who can I contact for further information?

-We would hope to resolve any complaints you may have, which in the first instance should be directed to the Headteacher.
+We would hope to resolve, any complaints you may have, which in the first instance should be directed to the Head Teacher or SENDCo.
 In most cases, we find that complaints can be dealt with successfully at this level.
-However if this is not possible, they can be sent to the Chair of the Governing Body for consideration at their next full governing body meeting.
-Complaints that are still not resolved can be sent to the Local Education Authority.

 The Twynham Learning Complaints Policy outlines the principles